 Finally, they are tested after irradiation to confirm growth properties and pH.
-A detailed QC certificate is provided with each batch.
+A detailed certificate of analysis is provided with each batch.

 The sterility of the packaged medium is assured and all but the outer layer of packaging is also sterile.
 Thus the risk to the environment to be sampled is greatly reduced.

 There is an additional benefit that the additional packaging and process extends the room temperature shelf life.
 This can be sufficient reason for small or irregular users to prefer irradiated.

 Our Redipor Prepared Media range is so extensive that not every product is included in the official price list.
 In addition to offering such a wide selection of products, we have developed a flexible manufacturing process enabling us to produce bespoke solutions.